 About Me

-I’m a scientist with a background in inorganic-materials chemistry and space resource utilization.
-I also deeply care about helping others communicate their science effectively.
+I’m a research scientist with a background in space resource utilization (ISRU) and materials chemistry.
+I also help scientist improve their communication skills.

 My scientific writing & research has appeared in several scientific journals including ACS Chemistry of Materials and ACS Inorganic Chemistry.

-I create opportunities for scientists to develop their science communication skills through my online coaching platform, SpeakScienceNow, which focuses on three primary keystones: storytelling, data visualization, and personal presence.
+I create opportunities for scientists to develop their science communication skills through my online coaching platform, DataToDialogue, by focusing on three keystones: storytelling, data visualization, and personal presence.

-In my free time, I assist families with genealogical research.
-I have recently published a biography about a long-forgotten baseball legend.
+In my free time, I help families with genealogical research in the US and Luxembourg.
+This work led me to published a biography about a long-forgotten baseball legend.

 As a lifelong learner, I’m currently studying Space Technologies and Business at the University of Luxembourg, where I focus on the use of space resources.